python-telegram-bot/python-telegram-bot/.github/ISSUE_TEMPLATE.md

 Thanks for reporting issues of python-telegram-bot!
 To make it easier for us to help you please enter detailed information below.

-Please note, we only support the latest version of python-telegram-bot.
+Please note, we only support the latest version of python-telegram-bot and master branch.
 Please make sure to upgrade & recreate the issue on the latest version prior to opening an issue.
 -->
 ### Steps to reproduce
 1.